rakshaharish/Snowflake-Demo/README.md

 1. Set the role as "Account Admin" for the snowflake warehouse "etl_wh"
 2. Select the database as "nyc_taxi_demo_db" with the relevant schema
+3. Instead of using a CSV file as a source of data in the internal stage "github_stage", a dataframe is created and used as source data in the Python implementation files.
-3. Assumption : The schemas and the database are already created during the SQL demo execution
+4. Assumption : The schemas and the database are already created during the SQL demo execution
-4. Run either of the 2 Python files to execute the ETL demo in snowflake using Python+SnowPark framework
+5. Run either of the 2 Python files to execute the ETL demo in snowflake using Python+SnowPark framework

 ## To Do